pennhanlee/tp/docs/DeveloperGuide.md

 The state of the Model is managed by `HistoryManager`.
 It does so by storing `State` objects.
 Each `State` object contains a `ReadOnlyLibrary`, `ReadOnlyUserPrefs` and a `Predicate` used to decide which books stored in the Model should be visible to users. `HistoryManager` maintains a current state property representing the current state of the Model.
-It also stores previous states that be restored via a redo or undo.
+It also stores previous states that can be restored via a redo or undo.

 * `HistoryManager#addNewState()` — Adds a new state to be used as the current state
 * `HistoryManager#undo()` — Restores the most recent previous state.